DREAM THE COMBINE is the creative practice of artists and architects Jennifer Newsom and Tom Carruthers, based in Minneapolis, MN.

 Jennifer received her Bachelor of Arts from Yale College and her Master of Architecture from Yale University, where she also received the Fermin Ennis Memorial Fellowship and the Anne C.K.
 Garland award for academic achievement.
 While at Yale, she organized the two-day symposium Black Boxes: Enigmas of Space and Race held at Yale School of Architecture.

 Recently appointed an Assistant Professor at the University of Minnesota School of Architecture, she teaches undergraduate and graduate architectural design studios.
-She is also an instructor at Juxtaposition Arts, a youth empowerment and apprenticeship program in North Minneapolis.
+She is also a past instructor at Juxtaposition Arts, a youth empowerment and apprenticeship program in North Minneapolis.

 Her writing has been featured in Metropolis Magazine and Africana: The Encyclopedia of African and African-American Experience.